International & Comparative Law

 KU Law Partnership with United Nations Institute for Training and Research

-Students enrolled in the Mediation Clinic and Tribal Judicial Support Clinic may have the opportunity to train diplomats on indigenous issues and conflict resolution as part of a partnership between KU Law and the United Nations Institute for Training and Research.
+Students enrolled in the Tribal Judicial Support Clinic may have the opportunity to train diplomats on indigenous issues and conflict resolution as part of a partnership between KU Law and the United Nations Institute for Training and Research.

 The Dwight D. Eisenhower International Law Society, formed more than three decades ago, sponsors visiting speakers to discuss current topics in international and comparative law; gathers and disseminates information about job opportunities in international law and business, including group participation in career workshops in Kansas City and elsewhere; provides support for the Jessup moot court competition; and helps publish an occasional newsletter titled International Law at KU, designed to inform the law school community of recent developments and coming events.
 The ILS faculty advisers are Professor Head and Professor Bhala.

 ALSA embodies the bond and support of the Asian community within the legal profession.
 Its main goals include educating and advising society, and in particular the legal profession, of Asian culture, difficulties, and prospects within this field.
 The ALSA faculty advisor is Professor Bhala.

 Other Speakers and Events